QPOld/SubFi.game/README.md

 Early alpha stage of a turn based mmo.

 > **Note:**
-> - Game is being rewritten in Phaser.io
+> - The entire game is being rewritten with the Phaser.io framework.
+> - All game art will be recreated with default open source art.
+> - Account creation will be closed until the next open alpha test.

 Credits
 -------